 If he had an illness like kleptomania was the Blessed Messenger (saw) not made aware of that through divine unveiling?

-Personally, this hadith seems like the machinations of sick and twisted hearts that care more about arguing certain legalistic points than it speaks to anything even remotely close to what the Blessed Messenger (saw) was like.
+Personally, this hadith seems like the machinations of those that care more about arguing certain legalistic points than it speaks to anything even remotely close to what the Blessed Messenger (saw) was like.